postageapp/remailer/README.md

 ## Tests

-In order to run tests, copy `test/config.example.rb` to `test/config.rb` and adjust as required.
+In order to run tests, copy `test/config.example.yml` to `test/config.yml` and adjust as required.
 For obvious reasons, passwords to SMTP test accounts are not included in the source code of this library.
+Any Gmail-type account should serve as a useful test target.

 ## Status